Masato-Nakamura-3/TransCloze/README.md

-This is designed to be especially useful for the online speeded cloze task (or the sentence completion task), or other kinds of data that have some of the following features:
+This is designed to be especially useful for the online speeded cloze task (or the sentence completion task), or other kinds of speech data that have some if not all of the following features:

 1. Open-ended but constrained responses
-2. Typically short responses (mostly a single word)
+2. Short speech (mostly a single word)
-3. The audio files contain some irrelevant noise
+3. Contain some irrelevant noise (such as data collected online)
 4. The latencies of responses are valuable data

-However, it could be used for processing of other kinds of speech data as well.